fooplugins/foogallery-client-side/src/templates/image-viewer/README.md

 - The `width` and `height` attributes are required on each `<img/>` to prevent layout jumps while loading images.
 - Images should use `data-src` and `data-srcset` instead of `src` and `srcset`.
-- The only difference between standard loading and lazy loading is that the `foogallery-container` has a `data-loader-options='{"lazy":true}'` attribute.
+- The only difference between standard loading and lazy loading is that the `foogallery` has a `data-loader-options='{"lazy":true}'` attribute.
 - The text for the `div.fiv-prev` and `div.fiv-next` buttons can be changed to support any language as required.
 - The `label.fiv-count` total must be set in the HTML, the plugin only updates the `div.fiv-count-current` element.